-Recruitment, Compliance, and Diversification:
+Recruitment, Compliance, and Diversification

 As a federal contractor and state agency, the University's recruiting and hiring activities are audited regularly by external and government enforcement units.
-Vice Presidents, Deans, Directors, Department Heads, Hiring Mangers, and Search Committee Chairs are accountable for ensuring compliance with state and federal regulations and record-keeping requirements concerning recruitment and applicant evaluation activities.
-Both state and federal regulatory agencies mandate policies and processes that promote equal employment opportunity and endorse aggressive recruitment programs.
+Vice Presidents, Deans, Directors, Department Heads, Hiring Mangers, and Search Committee Chairs are accountable for ensuring compliance with state and federal regulations and record-keeping requirements concerning recruitment and applicant evaluation activities, and progressive and proactive recruitment programs.